-Washing your face regularly helps remove dirt, oily, sweat, and bacteria that can clog pores and lead to maskne.
+Wash your face regularly.
+The best face wash for this situation is one that removes dirt, oily, sweat, and bacteria, which can clog pores and lead to maskne.
 Remember to do this, especially after wearing a mask for an extended period of time.
 The World Health Organization recommends changing your mask every four hours.
 Take this as your cue and wash your face in between changes if you can.

 POND’S Anti-Bacterial Facial Foam is your best bet against maskne.
 It is clinically proven to fight 99% of germs and maskne-causing bacteria.
 It is formulated with Advance Protect Technology, beta-hydroxy acid, and glycerin to keep skin fresh without drying.